-Thus al-Qaeda's recruitment, organization and goals are all trans-national, and the target of their operations is the leading global power.
+Thus Al-Qaeda's recruitment, organization and goals are all trans-national, and the target of their operations is the leading global power.

-The globalisation of US 'home' and 'national security'
+The globalisation of US 'home security'

-From the US perspective, the war against al-Qaeda is also global.
+From the US perspective, the war against Al-Qaeda is also global.
 The fact that a trans-national 'terrorist' group was able, during the Clinton administration, to hit a series of American targets abroad led to anxiety, committee work and planning, and the creation of some new anti-terrorist institutions, but not to any fundamental change in US national security policy.
-Home security and anti-terrorist measures continued to receive far less attention from politicians, government officials and analysts than concerns for more traditional security matters like the relationship to Russia, China, and to 'rogue states' like Libya, Syria, Iraq, Iran, Sudan and North Korea.
-Clinton's aim was to promote economic and financial globalisation, in the belief that US companies were sufficiently strong and aggressive to profit from increased global competition.
-He did not want to spend too much resources on expanding the US global military role, and therefore preferred quick actions and cooperation with likeminded governments.
-When George W. Bush took over, this changed completely.
-During the first eight months of the Bush administration, the main security-related goal of the White House was to build a National Missile Defence (NMD) that could shield the home territory from attacks by other states and thus ensure the USA a global military predominance and ability to impose its will on perceived enemies.
-However, when al-Qaeda launched its devastating attack against the symbols of US economic and military power on 11 September 2001, Washington rapidly redefined its national security, building on the many proposals that anti-terrorist specialists had been putting forward for several years.
-While 11 September did not interrupt the NMD programme, Bush now launched a vigorous 'war on terrorism', including increased intelligence cooperation with other countries, measures to prevent the financing of terrorist groups, 12 threats against states who provided support to terrorist groups, and a sustained bombing campaign in Afghanistan, combined with logistical and other support to the Northern Alliance and the establishment of new bases in Central Asia.
-The 'war on terrorism' did not just target al-Qaeda, but a range of insurrectionary movements, most of which operate predominantly within one nation (such as FARC in Colombia).
-Rhetorical castigation of such movements was linked to attacks on three of the so-called rogue states, Iraq, Iran and North Korea, who were accused of developing Weapons of Mass Destruction, providing support to terrorists and constituting an 'axis of evil'.
+Home security and anti-terrorist measures continued to receive far less attention from politicians, government officials and analysts than concerns for more traditional security matters like the relationship to Russia, China, and to 'rogue states'.
+During the first eight months of the Bush administration, the main security-related goal of the White House was to build a National Missile Defense (NMD) that could shield the home territory from attacks by other states.
+However, when Al-Qaeda launched its devastating attack against two of the main symbols of US economic and military power on 11 September 2001, Washington rapidly redefined its national security, building on the many proposals that antiterrorist specialists had been putting forward for several years.
+While 11 September did not interrupt the NMD programme, Bush now launched a vigorous 'war on terrorism', including increased intelligence cooperation with other countries, measures to prevent the financing of terrorist groups, 11 threats against states who provided support to terrorist groups, and a sustained bombing campaign in Afghanistan, combined with logistical and other support to the Northern Alliance and the establishment of new bases in Central Asia.
+The 'war on terrorism' did not just target Al-Qaeda, but a range of insurrectionary movements, most of which operate predominantly within one nation (Abu Sayaaf in the Philippines, FARC in Colombia, etc.).
+Rhetorical castigation of such movements was linked to attacks on three lesser enemy states, Iraq, Iran and North Korea, who were accused of developing Weapons of Mass Destruction and providing support to terrorists.